intel/xpumanager/xpumd/level-zero-go/level-zero-stub/README.md

 // config path.
 Thread-safe.
 void sysman_state_reset(void);

-// Return a copy of the effective config path used by the last successful
+// Return a copy of the config path from the most recent sysman_state_load call.
+// NOTE: This may differ from the currently active config if that load failed.
-// sysman_state_load.
-The caller is responsible for free()ing the returned
+// The caller is responsible for free()ing the returned string.
-// string.
-Returns NULL on allocation failure.
-Thread-safe. char *sysman_get_config_path(void);
+// Returns NULL on allocation failure.
+// Thread-safe.
+char *sysman_get_config_path(void);

 // Start a background inotify thread watching the currently-loaded config file.